This Mexican Beach City Throws One of the World’s Biggest Carnival Celebrations

 In 1898, Mazatlán Carnival became an official week-long multi-event celebration with a procession of chariots and bicycles, and the official crowning of a king and queen.

-Royalty is big in this city offering five recurring Royal Carnival Characters that include the crowning of the King of Carnival, King of Madness, The Carnival Queen, The Queen of the Floral Games and the Children’s Queen.
+Royalty is big in this city, offering five recurring Royal Carnival Characters.
+These include the crowning of the King of Carnival, King of Madness, the Carnival Queen, the Queen of the Floral Games, and the Children’s Queen.

-One of the highly anticipated festivities is “Burning of Humor,” a Mexican tradition where people burn a giant puppet modeled after an unpopular public figure that is hung and lit on fire to hopefully banish ill feelings out of the city.
+One of the highly anticipated festivities is “Burning of Humor.”
+This Mexican tradition is where people hang a giant puppet modeled after an unpopular public and light it on fire.
+The hope is it will banish ill feelings from the city.

 In between events, be sure to take a stroll along the Malecón, one of the longest boardwalks in the world.
 Culinary delights are inspired by the abundance of fresh food.